Organica-Ai-Solutions/OpenAiZChallenge/README.md

 <div align="center">

-**🧠 From Kitchen to Cognitive Revolution 🚀**
+**🏛️ From Ancient Wisdom to Modern Intelligence 🚀**

-*The NIS Protocol: Where Biological Intelligence Meets Artificial Capability*
+*The NIS Protocol: Where Archaeological Discovery Meets Artificial Intelligence*

-**⭐ Star this repository to follow the journey of Universal Intelligence ⭐**
+**⭐ Star this repository to follow the journey of Archaeological Intelligence ⭐**

 </div>